Night Tracks: Power Hits (1989–1990)

 Power Hits was an hour of hard rock music videos which replaced Power Play Dancin'.
 It was canceled in February 1990, and nothing music-related was put in its place.

 Night Flicks (1989–1991)

 Night Flicks was a two-hour movie presentation (a different movie on Friday and Saturday) that used the Night Tracks theme music.
 The name Night Flicks had originated on Night Tracks as a movie trailer commercial segment.
 Over time, it replaced most of Night Tracks, and the title was changed to Nite Flix in 1991; under this name, it lasted into 1994.

 New Alternative Express (1991–1992)

 New Alternative Express was an hour-long Top 10 alternative video block, replacing Chartbusters.
 Its final episode aired on Saturday, May 30, 1992 (early morning Sunday, May 31 in most time zones) and officially signaled the end of the Night Tracks franchise.

 Night Tracks DJs

-This list only includes permanent announcers, a.k.a. the DJs of Night Tracks, and not announcers filling in such as Bill Brummel and others.
+This list includes permanent announcers, a.k.a. the DJs of Night Tracks only, and not fill-in announcers such as Bill Brummel and others.